 The under-floor heating uses cheaper off-peak electricity.
 You don’t pay for it separately.
 The overall heating cost of your building is part of the service charge.

 Heating is supplied by cables placed in the floor screed made of sand and cement when the floors were laid.
-The screed is 70 mm deep, and the cables lie in the bottom 12 mm of the floor screed on an insulating quilt of ethylene/propylene material.
-This means that 70% of the heat is emitted upwards to your flat, and 30% is emitted downwards.
-On the ground floor, the thickness of the screed was increased to 115 mm with an insulating layer of expanded polystyrene 38 or 50 mm thick to minimise downward heat loss.
-(There is an insulation quilt in the floors to prevent heat loss from the under floor heating system.
-This incidentally adds considerably to the sound insulation of the floors against noise from neighbours.)
+The cables lie in the bottom part of the floor screed on an insulating quilt of ethylene/propylene material.
+This means that most of the heat is emitted upwards to your flat.
+The insulation quilt incidentally adds considerably to the sound insulation of the floors against noise from neighbours.

 Maintenance and damage

-The Barbican have to maintain your system, so report any problem to them rather than attempting to tackle it with your own electrician.
+The Barbican Estate Office have to maintain your system, so report any problem to them rather than attempting to tackle it with your own electrician.

 Beware the dangers of carpet fitters putting a nail though one of the heating coils.
 Your floor will have to come up if the Corporation have to mend it and they will bill you for the work.

 A heater in the bedroom cupboard